nic-dgl104-winter-2024/pattern-library/patterns/MVC/README.md

 ### Example Controller File:

-In this example, I have displayed certain part of tasks.js controller where on user request, controller fetchs all tasks from database and return back to view part from where the requerst came.
+In this example, I have displayed certain part of tasks.js controller where on user request, controller fetchs all tasks from database and return back to view part from where the request came.
 In this example there are two methods listed -

 - getAllTodos - This method fetchs all the tasks from database and return them to view.